ianfnelson/blog.iannelson.uk/content/posts/2025-06-04-available-soon-hire-me-before-someone-else-does/index.md

 ## What I Do

-I'm a Technical Lead, Architect and Developer with nearly three decades of experience delivering backend-heavy, cloud-native high-availability systems.
+I'm a Technical Lead, Architect and Developer with nearly three decades of experience delivering backend-heavy, cloud-native, high-availability systems.

 I specialise in: